Nau mai, haere mai, whakatau mai!

-Malo e tu lava, Welcome to the Mid North Catholic website.
+Welcome to the website of the Mid North Catholic Pastoral Area.

 The founder of the Catholic Church in Aotearoa New Zealand was a young French bishop, Jean Baptiste François Pompallier.
-Born in Lyons, France on 11 December 1802 he was ordained a priest in 1829 and in 1836 was appointed Vicar Apostolic (‘Bishop’) of Western Oceania which covered a huge area of Polynesia and Melanesia, including many Pacific Islands and New Zealand.
+Born in Lyons, France on 11 December 1802 he was ordained a priest in 1829 In1836 he was appointed Vicar Apostolic (‘Bishop’) of Western Oceania which covered a huge area of Polynesia and Melanesia in the Pacific, including New Zealand.

-This website contains Roman Catholic Parish information for the Mid-North Pastoral Area, covering a large region of the Far North District of New Zealand
+This website contains Catholic Parish information for the Mid-North Pastoral Area, covering a large region of the Far North District of New Zealand.

 The dropdown menu under "Mass Timetables" provides access to Mass Times, and other information for each of the communities in our pastoral area, while About us shares a little information about the region.
 Use the Contact us page if you have any questions about the Pastoral Area, or encounter any issues using the Website.